SC216 - An Introduction to Optical Network Design and Planning

 This course is intended for network planners and architects in both carriers and system vendors who are involved in planning optical networks and selecting next-generation optical equipment.
 The discussion of networking elements and algorithms, as well as the discussion of current research areas, should be helpful to vendors who are developing optical systems and to carriers who are modeling network evolution strategies.
 The course is introductory level, although a basic understanding of networking principles is assumed.

-Jane M. Simmons has been involved in the research and development of optical networks for more than 15 years.
-She founded Monarch Network Architects, which provides optical network architectural services and design tools.
-From 1999 to 2002, she was the Executive Engineer for Network Architecture at Corvis Corp., and was named the Chief Network Architect in 2002.
-While at Corvis, she performed the network design and the link engineering for the Broadwing network, the first commercially deployed all-optical backbone network.
+Jane M. Simmons has been involved in the research and development of optical networks for more than 20 years.
+She is the founder of Monarch Network Architects, which provides optical network architectural services and design tools.
+She previously served as the Chief Network Architect of Corvis Corp.
+While at Corvis, she performed the network design and the link engineering for the first commercially deployed all-optical backbone network.
 Through pioneering algorithmic and architectural optimizations, she played a significant role in the adoption of all-optical networking in telecommunications networks.
 Prior to Corvis, Dr. Simmons worked at Bell Labs/AT&T Labs Research, where she conducted research on backbone, regional, and broadband access networks.
 She received a B.S., Summa Cum Laude, from Princeton University, and S.M. and Ph.D. degrees from MIT, all in Electrical Engineering.
-She is a Fellow of the IEEE and is the author of the textbook Optical Network Design and Planning, now in its second edition.
+She is a Fellow of the IEEE, the Editor-in-Chief of the IEEE/OSA Journal of Optical Communications and Networking, and is the author of the textbook Optical Network Design and Planning, now in its second edition